furiousteabag/asmirnov.xyz/content/doppelganger.md

 ## Code

 You can find code for this project as well as instruction of how to replicate it yourself on your own Telegram dump in [my github repo](https://github.com/furiousteabag/doppelganger){target="\_blank"}.
-Training logs can be accessed on [WandB](https://wandb.ai/furiousteabag/doppelganger){target="\_blank"}.
+Training logs may be accessed on [WandB](https://wandb.ai/furiousteabag/doppelganger){target="\_blank"}.